Lab 7: Collaborative Bio Data Science using git and GitHub via RStudio

 2. In branch name, enter your student id

-3. You should see a pop-up Branch 'STUDENT_ID' set up to track remote branch 'STUDENT_ID' from 'origin'., go ahead and click Close
+3. You should see a pop-up with the message Branch 'STUDENT_ID' set up to track remote branch 'STUDENT_ID' from 'origin'. at the bottom, go ahead and click Close

 6. Click STUDENT_ID and you will get a confirmation that you are already on that branch and that you are up-to-date, click Close

 7. In the group_document.qmd under your section, using markdown, enter a new sub-header and name it e.g. New feature or New analysis.
-Make sure that you all use the “Visual” editor for the .qmd file!
+As a reminder, make sure that you all use the “Visual” editor for the .qmd file.

 8. Enter some text, a few code chunks with a bit of R-code of your choosing and save the document